+Table 55 Calculated Value Properties

 Example: 2d Nested Array

 Consider this simple example.
 The data stream contains two elements giving the number of rows and number of columns of an array of numbers.
 The representation of the array is stored after these two elements.